F0x1c/AppleALC_Instructions/README.md

 * Download and install Graphviz: http://www.graphviz.org/Download_macos.php
 * Download and unpack to the desktop scripts: https://dl.dropbox.com/s/lqzc5pzo8nyh0j2/HD_Codec-convert.zip?dl=1

-Using the terminal, run the script Codec.txt_convert.sh, upon request of the script, drag your codec dump to the terminal window.

 A new folder is created on the desktop that contains the following files:
 * The original codec dump in hexadecimal form (hex)
 * Codec dump in decimal form (dec)